Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * Multiple creatures per tile, some are intangible, X husks contain souls
 * Epsilon momentum + reverse direction + teleport entity? make it possible for the player to control without edits
 * Going into a separated/unstabilized portal goes to Nowhere with the cockroach piano
+* Place the glace-crowns past a snowy path, they view the harmony from afar

 **Save and Load**